 I received a B.A. with First Class Honours in Linguistics from McGill University in 2007, and completed a Ph.D in Linguistics at the University of Edinburgh in 2012.
-Having done various teaching at Edinburgh and Aberdeen during my time as a postgraduate and after, I began my current position as a Lecturer in Linguistics in autumn 2013.
+Having done various teaching at Edinburgh and Aberdeen during my time as a postgraduate and after, I became a Lecturer in Linguistics at Aberdeen in autumn 2013.

-My first book, English Syntax: A Minimalist Account of Structure and Variation, is due to be published by Edinburgh University Press in February 2020.
+My book English Syntax: A Minimalist Account of Structure and Variation is now available from Edinburgh University Press.

 I am currently accepting PhDs in Linguistics.

 Please get in touch if you would like to discuss your research ideas further.

 In the 2021–2022 academic year I will be coordinator for the courses listed above.